2003 Colima earthquake

-Tectonic summary
+Tectonic setting

 This shallow earthquake occurred in a seismically active zone near the coast of central Mexico.
-The earthquake occurred near the juncture of three tectonic plates: the North American Plate to the northeast, the Rivera Plate to the northwest, and the Cocos Plate to the south.
-Both the Rivera Plate and the Cocos Plate are being subsumed beneath the North American Plate.
-The slower subducting Rivera Plate is moving northwest at about 2 cm per year relative to the North American Plate and the faster Cocos plate is moving in a similar direction at a rate of about 4.5 cm per year.
+The earthquake occurred near the juncture of three tectonic plates: the North American plate to the northeast, the Rivera plate to the northwest, and the Cocos plate to the south.
+Both the Rivera plate and the Cocos plate are being subsumed beneath the North American plate.
+The slower subducting Rivera plate is moving northwest at about 2 cm per year relative to the North American plate and the faster Cocos plate is moving in a similar direction at a rate of about 4.5 cm per year.

-Several significant earthquakes have occurred near the recent event.
+Several significant earthquakes have occurred near the 2003 event.
 In 1932, a magnitude 8.4 thrust earthquake struck about 100 km to the north-northwest.
-On 9 October 1995, a magnitude 7.6 earthquake struck about 50 km to the northwest killing at least 49 people and leaving 1,000 homeless.
+On 9 October 1995, a magnitude 7.6 earthquake struck about 50 km to the northwest killed at least 49 people and left 1,000 homeless.
 The most deadly earthquake in the region occurred about 170 km to the south-east on 19 September 1985.
 This magnitude 8.0 earthquake killed at least 9,500 people, injured about 30,000, and left 100,000 people homeless.